rootio/rootio_web/docs/architecture.md

 telephony, or delays them until a specified time.
 This decoupled communication provides flexibility, at the expense of slightly higher intial setup.

-The Rootio application should be run by Apache or other WSGI web server.
+The RootIO application should be run by Apache or other WSGI web server.
 The Scheduler flask application must be run by the same user, so that IPC sockets are readable by both parties.